DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 For the purposes of illustration, we've created a specification describing an API that manages information about hotels.

+## Part 1: Brief Intro to OpenAPI Spec

-* Review the OpenAPI specification hosted [*here*](http://playground.apistudio.io/9dd084db-7136-460e-8fe8-bde4ecafdc93/#/) **http://playground.apistudio.io/9dd084db-7136-460e-8fe8-bde4ecafdc93/\#/**
+1. Review the OpenAPI specification hosted [*here*](http://playground.apistudio.io/9dd084db-7136-460e-8fe8-bde4ecafdc93/#/) **http://playground.apistudio.io/9dd084db-7136-460e-8fe8-bde4ecafdc93/\#/**

 ![](./media/image37.png)

-* On the right side of the editor, in the documentation view, scroll down *about 65% of the page* to **GET /hotels** request.
-Click the *Try this operation** button:
+2. On the right side of the editor, in the documentation view, scroll down *about 65% of the page* to **GET /hotels** request.
+Click the **Try this operation** button:

 ![](./media/image40.png)
 * Click on Send Request and observe the response

 ![](./media/image39.png)

+This shows you the basics of apistudio, and how it helps you to explore a specification document.

+3. Examine the left-hand-side of the browser page.
+This markup is called YAML - for Yet Another Markup Language.
+But it is possible to specify OpenAPI Spec documents using JSON as well.

+## Part 2: Create an API proxy in Apigee Edge

 Using that OpenAPI specification, let's create an API proxy in Apigee Edge.

 ![](./media/image42.png)

-Apigee Edge enables you to expose APIs that can be easily consumed by developers who build apps.
-You expose APIs on Apigee Edge by building API proxies that act as managed 'facades' for backend services.
+Apigee Edge enables you to expose and manage  PIs that can be easily consumed by developers who build apps.
+You expose APIs on Apigee Edge by building API proxies that act as proxies or facades for backend services.

+[Merriam Webster says](http://www.merriam-webster.com/dictionary/proxy) that a proxy is

+> the agency, function, or office of a deputy who acts as a substitute for another

+### The API Proxy Concept

+Within the domain of Apigee Edge, an API Proxy is something that acts as a substitute for the actual API implementation, sometimes called a "backend".
+Instead of clients directly connecting to a backend API, a client will connect to an API Proxy that runs in Apigee Edge, and Apigee Edge will connect to the backend API.

+*Why Proxy?* The proxy obviously adds an extra layer, an extra network hop.
+Why do it?
+By adding this layer,

+* ...you gain a level of control and insight into the inbound API requests.
+The proxy can verify security tokens, collect analytics information, serve requests from cache, perform traffic management, ... all without changing the backend API.

+* ...you gain insight into the API usage.

+* you decouple the developer-facing API from the API exposed by backend services.
+This brings several advantages:

-You expose APIs on Apigee Edge by implementing *API proxies*.
-An API proxy is a bundle of XML configuration files and code (such as JavaScript and Java) that implements the facade for your backend HTTP services.
-API proxies decouple the developer-facing API from your backend services, shielding developers from code changes and enabling you to innovate at the edge without impacting internal applications and development teams.
-As development teams make backend changes, developers continue to call the same API without any interruption.
+  * it shields "consumer developers" - those who are using the APIs - from changes in backend code or implementation.
+As development teams make backend changes, consumer developers continue to call the same API without any interruption.

+  * it enables you, the API Provider, to innovate at the edge without impacting internal applications and development teams.
+Edge acts as a *service virtualization* layer.
+For example For example, you could convert an XML-based API to a JSON-based API just by introducing a few rules in the proxy configuration, without changing any backend code.
+You could introduce new services that compose multiple backend services.

+In short, the API Proxy metaphor enables *API Management*.

+### Describing an API Proxy

+In Apigee Edge, an API proxy is described by a set of configurations, usually specified in a bundle of XML configuration files.
+These configuration files will stipulate what inbound requests the proxy listens for (all of them?  just those on url path /v1/service ?), whether to use TLS (we hope so) and if so, which ciphers to use, whether to use caching, how to verify API keys, and so on.
+All of these basic things can be done with simple configuration of Apigee Edge capabilities.
+No coding.

+Apigee Edge also allows people to extend the capabilities with custom code.
+For example, if you would like to design an API Proxy that performs custom augmentation of the response received from the backend, you could do that by writing some JavaScript.

+The configuration
+and any custom code you provide (such as
+JavaScript and Java), hosted in Apigee Edge, implements the facade for your backend HTTP services.

+### How an API Proxy works in Apigee Edge

-API proxies manage request and response messages using a 'pipeline' processing model that defines 'Flows'.
-To customize the behavior of your API, you attach Policies to request and response Flows.
+API proxies in Apigee Edge manage request and response messages using a 'pipeline' processing model.
+A request arrives in Edge, and according to the configuration you provide, a series of steps operates on the inbound message.
+Check for a key.
+Enforce a Quota, transform a message, and so on.
+You customize the behavior of your
+API Proxy by attaching Policies (or logical processing steps) to request and response Flows.

-In an API proxy configuration, there are two types of endpoints:
+In an API proxy configuration, there are two types of *endpoints*:

--   **ProxyEndpoint:**
+- **ProxyEndpoint**
-    > This configuration manages interactions with apps
-    > that consume your API.
-You configure the ProxyEndpoint to define
-    > the URL of your API.
-You usually attach Policies to the
-    > ProxyEndpoint to enforce security, quota checks, and other types
-    > of access control and rate-limiting.
+This is the inbound endpoint.
+The configuration attached to the ProxyEndpoint manages requests arriving from apps that consume your API.
+You configure the ProxyEndpoint to define the base URL path of your API.
+You usually attach Policies to the ProxyEndpoint to enforce security, quota checks, and other types of access control and rate-limiting.

--   **TargetEndpoint:**
+- **TargetEndpoint**
-    > This configuration manages interactions with
-    > your backend services on behalf of consumer apps.
-You configure
-    > the TargetEndpoint to forward request messages to the proper
-    > backend service.
-You usually attach Policies to the TargetEndpoint
-    > to ensure that response messages are properly formatted for the
-    > app that made the initial request.
+This is the outbound endpoint.
+The configuration for the TargetEndpoint manages interactions with your backend services on behalf of consumer apps.
+You configure the TargetEndpoint to forward request messages to the proper backend service.
+You usually attach Policies to the TargetEndpoint to ensure that response messages are properly formatted for the app that made the initial request.

-You can visualize API proxies as shown by the graphic below.
-A basic request and response exchange between an app (HTTP client) and a backend service is managed in an API proxy by a ProxyEndpoint and TargetEndpoint.
+See the graphic below, showing a basic request and response exchange between an app (HTTP client) and a backend service is managed in an API proxy by a ProxyEndpoint and TargetEndpoint.